 The Initial Jimmy Snuka and Nancy Argentino Murder Case Went Nowhere

 In 1983, Nancy Argentino’s family hired Richard Cushing, a New York attorney who had spent most of his career defending criminals, to take a second look.
-He was to re-examine the evidence after Argentino’s death and try to persuade then-District Attorney William Platt that this indeed was not an accident.
-Cushing spent weeks in Allentown, Pennsylvania visiting scenes, studying records of the case and interviewing witnesses.
-He believed that there was enough there to take it to a grand jury as a murder case, but William Platt was not convinced.
+He was to re-examine the evidence after Argentino’s death and try to persuade then-District Attorney William Platt that this was not an accident.
+Cushing spent weeks in Allentown, Pennsylvania, visiting scenes, studying the case records, and interviewing witnesses.
+He believed that there was enough to take it to a grand jury as a murder case, but William Platt thought otherwise.

 “I was stonewalled at every turn,” Cushing said.
 “It became clear pretty soon that [Platt] had no intention of presenting the evidence that I amassed.
 All the pieces were there.
 There was enough to take it before a grand jury in 1983.
 I could not understand why the district attorney could not see it.”